What to Do With a Windfall

 It doesn't matter where the funds came from: pausing for breath is nearly always a wise idea.

-We've all heard stories of lotto winners, pro athletes, famous entertainers, and others who rapidly became wealthy - then blew it all.
+We've all heard stories of lotto winners, professional athletes, famous entertainers, and others who rapidly became wealthy - then blew it all.
 There can be many reasons for this, though the root cause usually just boils down to one thing: their mindset didn't adjust to their new-found wealth.

 Truly wealthy people have often learned many things the hard way, so they won't make common mistakes of "new money", which could include:

-• Relying on financial or legal advice from close friends, family members, or colleagues - the wise and wealthy among us seek professionals instead
+• Relying on financial or legal advice from close friends, family members, or colleagues - the wise and wealthy among us seek professionals instead.

 • Great expectations.
 Especially with the current cost of living and housing, your big sum might not be as big as you really think!
-This means being realistic about your financial and other aspirations
+This means being realistic about your financial and other aspirations.

 • Family matters.
 Issues such as divorce or expectations of support to relatives can all quickly erode your funds.
-Wealthy people take practical steps to manage the expectations of those around them, and also protect themselves against relationship breakdown or other issues.
+Wealthy people take practical steps to manage the expectations of those around them and also protect themselves against relationship breakdown or other issues.

 Even if your sum is from a well-deserved KiwiSaver withdrawal or sale of a business or investment property - or similar - still take stock and reflect.
-The best option may even be to “park” the funds for a few months while you mentally adjust to your newfound bank balance.
+The best option may still be to “park” the funds for a few months while you mentally adjust to your newfound bank balance.

 Just like anything financial, this depends on your individual situation too.
 For instance, if you’ve just lost your job and your windfall is a redundancy payment, then you’ll want to ensure you’re well-funded for a gap between roles, or perhaps able to fund retraining in a new area.

-Fight the initial ‘urge to splurge’, and instead pause and think things through.
+Fight the initial ‘urge to splurge’ and instead pause and think things through.

 2. Spend a Little